gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_7_safety.md

 ## Introduction

-After evaluating AI model outputs, you may need to add safety elements to ensure responsible and secure use of generative AI.
-This guide explains how to add safety elements such as prompt shields, groundedness checks, custom safety categories, and text moderation using the Azure AI Evaluation library.
-The goal is to help you integrate these safety checks into your evaluation workflow.
+After evaluating AI model outputs, you may want to add additional safety elements to ensure responsible and secure AI usage.
+This document explains how to add safety elements such as prompt shields, groundedness checks, custom categories, and text moderation using the Azure AI Evaluation library.
+The goal is to help you enhance the safety of your AI solutions by applying these techniques after the initial evaluation phase.

 ## Prerequisites

 - Python 3.8 or later
 - Access to Azure AI Foundry services

+## 1. Authentication

+Azure AI Foundry provides access to evaluation and safety services.
+You can authenticate using Azure credentials.

+1. Go to the Azure AI Foundry portal.
+2. Obtain your Azure subscription, resource group, and project name.
+3. Use `DefaultAzureCredential` for authentication in your code.

-## 1. Developer environment setup
+## 2. Developer environment setup

-Select your preferred operating system tab and follow the steps to set up your environment.
+Select your preferred operating system.

 === "Windows (PowerShell)"

-    1. Open a terminal (PowerShell).
+    1. Open a terminal.
     2. Create a project folder:
         ```powershell
         mkdir ai-eval-safety